-Pursuant to Sections 4(b), 39.5(7)(a), and 39.5(7)(p)(ii) of the Act, upon presentation of credentials and other documents as may be required by law and in accordance with constitutional limitations, the Permittee shall allow the Illinois EPA, or an authorized representative to perform the following.
+Upon Pursuant to Sections 4(b), 39.5(7)(a), and 39.5(7)(p)(ii) of the Act, upon presentation of proper credentials and other documents as may be required by law and in accordance with constitutional limitations, the Permittee shall allow the Illinois EPA, or an authorized representative to perform the following.
+[Sections 4 and 39.5(7)(a) and (p)(ii) of the Act]

 - a.
-Enter upon the Permittee's premises where the emission unit(s) are located, or emissions-related activity is conducted, or where records must be kept under the conditions of this permit. - b.
-Have access to and copy, at reasonable times, any records that must be kept under the conditions of this permit. - c.
-Inspect at reasonable times any facilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under this permit.
+Enter upon the Permittee's premises where an actual or potential the emission unit is (s) are located; where any regulated equipment, operation, or, or emissions-related activity is located conducted, or where records must be kept under the conditions of this permit;. - b.
+Have access to and copy, at reasonable times, any records that must be kept under the conditions of this permit \div .

-- d.
+- c.
+Inspect during hours of operationat reasonable times any sourcesfacilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under this permit. - d.
 Sample or monitor any substances or parameters at any location: - i.
-As authorized by the Clean Air Act, at reasonable times, for the purposes of assuring compliance with this CAAPP permit or applicable requirements; or - ii.
-As otherwise authorized by the Act. - e.
+As authorized by the Clean Air Act, at reasonable times, for the purposes of assuring permitcompliance; with this CAAPP permit or applicable requirements; or - ii.
+As otherwise authorized by the CAA or the Act. - e.
+Obtain and remove samples of any discharge or emission of pollutants authorized by this permit; and - fe.
 Enter and utilize any photographic, recording, testing, monitoring, or other equipment for the purposes of preserving, testing, monitoring, or recording any activity, discharge or emission at the source authorized by this permit.